Kiyokawa ‘The Cask’

 Finish: long, still spicy with a slightly boozy edge, some herbs and lingering dried fruits.

 If anything this is a good sherry cask – it reminded me of Glendronach Parliament at some point.
-It’s also a savoury, slightly meaty style which is not necessarily my personal favourite.
+That said it’s a savoury, slightly meaty style, which is not necessarily my personal favourite.
 No Japanese elements so far, in fact it gives us little or no clues about the quality of the spirit.
 I’m certainly looking forward to a more pure expression though.
 Exclusively available from Dekanta.